Sunset view of Barranquilla Colombia

 Enjoy a leisurely stroll along the majestic Magdalena River on Barranquilla’s recently extended Malecón (Gran Malecón del Río), a scenic promenade stretching for miles and adorned with restaurants, cafes, and bars.
 On your way, you will pass by green parks, beautiful sculptures (including one of Shakira!), and refreshing fountains.

 This is among the best things to do in Barranquilla in the late afternoon, when temperatures have cooled down a little.
-There are people around and bars open until late, just remember to take a transport service on your way back to the central areas of Barranquilla at night.
+There are people around and bars open until late, just remember to book a transport service via an app to go back to the central areas of Barranquilla at night (see safety tips below).

 Barranquilla Malecón, River Promenade